-Figure 1: Example radio stories from the Yale Climate Connections website.
-TIPS FOR SUCCESS - You can find radio stories through the Yale Climate Connections homepage where you can use our menu to search by topic.
+Sound recordings can lure wildlife to newly restored habitats by YCC TEAM FEBRUARY 14, 2025 Figure 1: Example radio stories from the Yale Climate Connections website.
+TIPS FOR SUCCESS - When you listen to a radio story, select certain questions from the Question Bank for your students to respond to or have students select a few.
+No need to have students answer every single question! - You can find radio stories through the Yale Climate Connections homepage where you can use our menu to search by topic.
 You can also simply click the magnifying glass in the upper right-hand corner of the screen to search by keywords.
-You can search stories by location, too (under the Radio Program tab on the homepage, select Story Locations, Stations Map). - If you are looking for a more structured way to use the Yale Climate Connections radio stories, try out our Re-representation activity, our Jigsaw activity, or our Connecting Data to Storytelling activity.
+You can search stories by location, too (under the Radio Program tab on the homepage, select Story Locations). - If you are looking for a more structured way to use the Yale Climate Connections radio stories, try out our Re-representation activity, our Jigsaw activity, or our Connecting Data to Storytelling activity.